-Other specific working groups are formed as necessary e.g., fire safety group depending on the needs of the Trust.
+Other specific working groups are formed as necessary depending on legislative requirements and identified risks for the Trust e.g. Moving and Handling Group, Water Safety group.

 3.2.3 Implementing your plan - "workplace precautions will be easier to implement if risk control systems and management arrangements have been well designed" (1)